-Green City Growers’ CEO & Founder, Jessie Banhazl, reports from the road on her Eisenhower Fellowship, taking place from September 9th- October 13th, 2019.
-To learn more about her program objectives, check out her previous blog post.
-Before arriving in Berlin, I had a vague sense of what urban agriculture […]
+Green City Growers’ CEO & Founder, Jessie Banhazl, reports from the road in Sweden on her Eisenhower Fellowship.
+Learn more about her program objectives, and check out her previous posts from Gothenburg, Berlin ,and Munich After leaving Gothenburg, I continued my journey to Sweden’s other largest cities- visiting Stockholm, Malmö, Uppsala, and […]

 We are thrilled to share that were named to the Game Changers 500 list!
 Game Changers 500 is an annual ranking of the world’s top for-benefit businesses published by Conscious Company magazine.
 They seek out organizations that utilize business not only to make money, but to also make the world a better […]